mrkline/ece453/doc/schemas.md

 ## Start

-To start the game, a message with type "start" is sent to the system with an empty payload object.
+To start the game, a message with type "start" is sent to the system.

 ## Stop

-To stop a running game, a message with type "stop" is sent to the system with an empty payload object.
+To stop a running game, a message with type "stop" is sent to the system.

 ## Status

-To get the status of the system, a message of type "get status" is sent to the system with an empty payload object.
+To get the status of the system, a message of type "get status" is sent to the system.
-Future versions of the protocol may have this request contain a payload indicating which fields to fetch instead of mandating a monolithic update.
+Future versions of the protocol may have this request contain a field indicating what data to fetch instead of mandating a monolithic update.

 ## Status response

-Instead of the usual response (see above), status requests will be met with a message of type "status response" with the following payload:
+Instead of the usual response (see above), status requests will be met with a message of type "status response" with the following additional fields:

-- As a subclass of response, this payload will contain all the members a normal response payload contains.
+- As a subclass of response, this message will contain all the members a normal response message contains.

 - "running" - A boolean indicating whether the game is currently running.
-If this value is false, no other fields will be contained in the payload.

 - "time remaining" - An integer indicating the number of remaining seconds, or -1 if the current game has no time limit.